DevParapalli/DevParapalli/cv3.typ

   - Creating AI-powered web application, increasing content organization efficiency by 40% through integration of NLP, LLMs, and machine learning.
   - Leading the development of full-stack applications and web extensions using MERN stack and Next.js
   - Implementing AI models to enhance product functionality and user experience
-  - Developed a robust content scraping framework, cabable of ingesting multiple data formats.
+  - Developed a robust content scraping framework, capable of ingesting multiple data formats.
   - Collaborating with the founding team on feature development spanning web and AI components ]